lastcoolnameleft/minecraft-server-charts/README.md

     3. Select "New repository secret"
     4. In the name, enter "AZURE_ACR"
     5. For the secret, enter your ACR login server.
-2. For the "OIDC Login to Azure Public Cloud" step, we need to provide the CLIENT_ID, SUBSCRIPTION_ID, and TENANT_ID of your service principal which has access to the ACR.
+2. For the "OIDC Login to Azure Public Cloud" step, we need to provide the AZURE_CLIENT_ID, AZURE_SUBSCRIPTION_ID, and AZURE_TENANT_ID of your service principal which has access to the ACR.
 You can add the respective secrets using the same steps as the AZURE_ACR secret.
     * For additional information about OIDC Setup with GitHub and Azure, please reference the link [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure)

 ## Notes